rurban/re-engine-PCRE2/README.md

 - size (RX)

-    Return the size of the compiled pattern in bytes (for all three libraries).
+    Return the size of the compiled pattern in bytes.
 This value includes the size of the general data block that precedes the code units of the compiled pattern itself.
 The value that is used when `pcre2_compile()` is getting memory in which to place the compiled pattern may be slightly larger than the value returned by this option, because there are cases where the code that calculates the size has to over-estimate.
 Processing a pattern with the JIT compiler does not alter the value returned by this option.

 # FUNCTIONS